Adding an AS2 Partner

 5. Check the ‘Advanced Options’ section below if you would be needing to configure any advanced configuration options

-6. Upload the partner’s public certificate, which will be provided by your Partner.
+6. Select the partner’s public certificate, which will be provided by your partner.
+Note that you first have to upload the certificate from the Certificate view before creating the partner.
 MFT Gateway will use this to encrypt messages (if encryption has been enabled for outgoing messages), so that they can only be decrypted on the partner’s end, using the corresponding private key.

 7. Click the Create button to submit the form.